Source Code Data Augmentation for Deep Learning: A Survey: Downstream Tasks

 \subsection{Code Translation}

 Similar to neural machine translation in NLP~\cite{stahlberg2020neural}, the task is to translate source code written in a specific programming language translation to another one. \citet{ahmad-etal-2023-summarize} apply data augmentation through back-translation to enhance unsupervised code translation.
 They use pre-trained sequence-to-sequence models to translate code into natural language summaries and then back into code in a different programming language, thereby creating additional synthetic training data to improve model performance. \citet{chen2023exploring} utilize \texttt{Back-translation} and variable augmentation techniques to yield the improvement in code translation on \textit{CodeTrans}~\cite{lu2021codexglue}.
+Recently, \cite{xie2023data} have proposed two novel data augmentation methods to generate code translation pairs with similar functionality, via model training and back-translation.